ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/how-to/subscribe-to-events.dotnet.markdown

 {CODE store_session@ClientApi\Session\Events.cs /}

-## OnAfterStore

-This event is invoked after the `SaveChanges` is returned.

-it takes the argument `AfterStoreEventArgs`, that consists of the `Session`, entity's ID and the entity itself with the updated metadata from the server.

-## OnBeforeDelete
+{PANEL/}

+{PANEL:OnBeforeDelete}

 This event is invoked as a part of `SaveChanges` but before it actually sent the delete entities to the server.

 It takes the argument `BeforeDeleteEventArgs`, that consists of the `Session`, entity's ID and the entity itself.

-## OnBeforeQueryExecuted
+{PANEL/}

+{PANEL:OnAfterSaveChanges}

+This event is invoked after the `SaveChanges` is returned, it takes the argument `AfterSaveChangesEventArgs`, that consists of the `Session`, entity's ID and the entity itself with the updated metadata from the server.

+{PANEL/}

+{PANEL:OnBeforeQueryExecuted}

-This event is invoked as a part of `SaveChanges` but before it actually sent to the server.
+This event is invoked just before the query is sent to the server.

 It takes the argument `BeforeQueryExecutedEventArgs`, that consists of the `Session` and the `IDocumentQueryCustomization`.

 To store the recent queries, we could write an event like this:

 {CODE on_before_query_execute_event@ClientApi\Session\Events.cs /}

+{PANEL/}